When do I need to practice?

 What resources can I use to practice?

-There are a wide variety of resources you can use and the lists below cover most of them.
-Some resources are more suited to beginners and other are more advanced.
-Have a go and don’t give up
+You can use a wide variety of resources, and the lists below cover most of them.
+Some resources are more suited to beginners, and others are more advanced.
+Have a go, and don’t give up.

 Television and the Internet:

 Watch See Hear, the TV programme for the Deaf community.
 The signing will be fast and different from what you are used to, but the programme will help you learn about Deaf culture and the community, which is essential for learning more about BSL and Deaf people.